 The first Noble Truth talks entirely to Dukkha in our lives.
-“Dukkha” is a Pali word that doesn’t exactly have a great English translation, so many just translate and reffer to it as “Suffering”.
+“Dukkha” is a Pali word (Duhkha in Sanskrit) that doesn’t exactly have a great English translation, so many just translate and refer to it as “Suffering”.
 However, it can mean anything from suffering, stressful, chronic pain, disharmony, etc.

 Understanding the First Noble Truth is an important one, as understanding that there is a problem is the first step.
-You have to open yourself up to this, and the other teachings.
+You must open yourself up to this, and the other teachings.
 Some Zen Buddhist teachers have used the “teacup” analogy to explain this, which seems applicable right about now:

 The Zen Master poured his visitor’s teacup full, and then kept pouring.